makerdao/pymaker/README.md

 both rely on external agents, often called _keepers_, to automate certain operations around the Ethereum blockchain.

+This project contains a set of reference keepers, which can either be run directly by profit-seeking parties, or can be used by them as a foundation for building their own, more sophisticated keepers.

+As a part of the reference keeper implementation, an API around most of the _SAI Stablecoin System_ contracts has been created.
+It can be used not only by keepers, but may also be found useful by authors of some other, unrelated utilities aiming to interact with these contracts.

 ## Scope

 This project covers three areas: